2020 APIA GOOD TIMES HITTING THE ROAD WITH OUR BIGGEST LINE-UP YET!

 G.S.T. included where applicable.

-The authorised ticket seller for this Events listed on this website is Gotix Ticketing Services managed by Capital Venues & Events, owned and operated by the City of Greater Bendigo.
+The authorised ticket seller for this Events listed on this website is Gotix Ticketing Services managed by Bendigo Venues & Events, owned and operated by the City of Greater Bendigo.
 From time to time we may partner with ticketing agents with an allocation of tickets being made available for sale via the Promoter, Ticketek or Ticketmaster (excluding Ticketmaster Resale).

 Please be aware that we have no obligation to honour tickets purchased via unauthorised re-sellers.
 If you attend one of our Events with a ticket purchased via an unauthorised re-seller such as Ticketmaster Resale, Viagogo, Ticketbis, eBay, Gumtree, Tickets Australia or otherwise, you may be refused entry to the Event.

 Two of Australia’s most applauded performers, Damien Leith & Darren Coggan, come together to celebrate the songbook of the most inspiring songwRead more

 Presented by Arena Theatre Company and Bendigo Venues & Events